chanmin100602-ui/cp1-repository-setup-YOUR-GITHUB-USERNAME/README.md

 ## Getting Started

-To get started, open this repository on GitHub and check the README, `.gitignore`, and `LICENSE` files.
+To get started open this repository on GitHub and check the README, "gitignore", and "LICENSE" files.

 ## Usage